What information does dePepi.com collect?

 When you leave a comment, and it’s approved, you’re leaving your personal opinion on the blog.
 If you want to erase one of your comments in any post, please contact us.
 Remember to provide the link to the post where your comment is now.
 You can find a contact form below.

-dePepi.com offers newsletters on pop culture topics.
-At the moment there’s only one newsletter on main information about the blog (posts, and opinions of dePepi.)
-However, dePepi plans to offer other newsletters in the future, related to books and comics.
+dePepi.com offers newsletters on pop several topics.
+At the moment there’s only one newsletter.
+However, dePepi might offer other newsletters in the future.
 Each Newsletter has a different list.
 It means that you’ll need to sign up for each of them if you’re interested in getting the information.

 Users who subscribe to these Newsletters will receive emails from time to time about new content and features.
 Newsletters can contain affiliate links and promotions.

 dePepi.com does not share your contact or personal information with any other organization.
 Your personal contact information will not be passed to any other organization.

 If you have any concerns about how we process your Personal Information on Substack, or would like to opt out of marketing, you can get in touch at email@example.com.
 If you’re unsure, please contact us as soon as possible with your request.
 You can use the contact form below.

 If you don’t accept these cookies, please disable them by following the instructions set below.
 For example, you can change your cookie settings on your browser.

 Cookies are text files with some code that is downloaded to your computer or mobile phone when you visit a website.
 Said in other words, cookies are pieces of data stored on the user’s computer tied to information about the user.
 When you revisit the webpage, these cookies are sent back so that the website recognizes the cookie.

 Cookies are useful because they allow a website to recognize a user’s device.
 They also allow you to navigate between pages efficiently, remembering your preferences, and improving your user experience.